liesnikov/extensible-elaborator/paper/main.md

   ...
 ```

-At certain points we have to raise a blocking constraint, like for checking the type of a data constructor:
+At certain points we have to raise a constraint which has an associated continuation.
+Like for checking the type of a data constructor -- the part of the program that comes as an argument to `CA.constrainTConAndFreeze` will be suspended (or "blocked") until the constraint has been resolved.

 ```haskell
 checkType t@(S.DCon c args) ty = do